Better connectivity and high availability.

 Flexible content layout

 Because of the emphasis on reusable components, React accelerates project timelines.
-As components are built from smaller components, every React project enjoys benefits from momentum multipliers.
+Tokens make up the components, so every React project benefits from momentum multipliers.

 Performance is sales